Lee’s Woods Trail: A Historic Hike at Leesylvania State Park in Woodbridge, Virginia

-You’ll find three benches, mostly overlooking the parking lot and some of the Potomac River.
-Honestly, the view is better from the former Civil War fort early on the hike.
+You’ll find three benches overlooking the parking lot and the Potomac River.
+However, the view is better from the former Civil War fort early on the hike.

 Thankfully, the trail to the scenic overlook is very, very short.
 If you opt to walk to the overlook, simply re-trace your steps, then stay left on the Lee’s Woods Trail.

 You will see Fairfax House on the left.
 This former family home of Captain Henry Fairfax dates back to 1825.
 All that remains today is a two-story brick chimney.

 On Fairfax’s death, the home was willed to his son, John Walter Fairfax.
 The junior Fairfax lived here from 1877 until his death in 1908.
 The home soon burned down.

 From here, the trail continues on a wide gravel stretch.
 At the 1.0-mile mark, you will reach the former family home of Henry Lee II that dates back to 1750.